hayd1n/CS3009301-Operating-Systems/NachOS-Docker/README.md

 ./userprog/nachos -e ./test/test1
 ```

-_Please note that you should be inside the `NachOS/code` directory.
+_Please note that you should be inside the `nachos` directory.
 Otherwise, you should specify the actual location accordingly._

 If you see this output, it indicates that you have successfully run `test1` in NachOS.